HarujiBurke/PokemonInGo/README.md

-Accutally, I change it into pokemon for fun
+Accutally, I changed it into pokemon for fun

 # Implementing CRUD in GoLang REST API with Mux & GORM